epfl-ada/ada-2023-project-welovepandas/README.md

 We will use grouping techniques and micro/macro averages to analyse this preference.
 2. How have beer preferences, especially in terms of ABV, evolved in America and Europe between 2000 and 2017?</br>
 To analyse this question, we will use time series analysis and visualisation techniques.
-3. Is it possible to map American states to European countries based on similarities in beer preferences?</br>
-How can graph and network algorithms be utilized to explore these geographical correlations?

 ## Datasets
 **BeerAdvocate** and **RateBeers**